cognitedata/cognite-sdk-js/guides/monorepo.md

 ## Adding new packages
 To add a new package, copy whatever is needed from another package, and give it a unique name in `package.json`.
-If it's a sample, make sure its name ends in `-sample` and that the package is private.
+If it's a sample in the sample folder, make sure its package name ends in `-sample` and that the package is private.
 Lerna will create any public packages on npm, so make sure the names are correct before committing.

 **Note:** Scoped packages (e.g. `@cognite/sdk`) need special confirmation that they are public the first time they are published.
 This is specified in the individual `package.json` files: `"publishConfig": { "access": "public" }`.